OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Language Switcher Display
-- Given user is on any page
+Given user is on any page
-- When user views the navigation bar
+When user views the navigation bar
-- Then user sees language options (EST, ENG, РУС)
-- And current language is highlighted/active

-#### AC2: Language Selection
-- Given user wants to change language
-- When user clicks on a language option
-- Then the entire website content updates to selected language
-- And navigation menu updates
-- And all page content updates
-- And buttons and labels update

-#### AC3: Content Translation
-- Given user has selected a language
-- When viewing any page
-- Then all static content displays in selected language
-- And all dynamic content (services, bookings, etc.) displays in selected language
-- And date/time formats match locale
+Then user sees language options (EST, ENG, РУС) with current language highlighted/active And when user clicks on a language option, the entire website content updates to selected language And navigation menu, all page content, buttons and labels update And all static content and dynamic content (services, bookings, etc.) displays in selected language And date/time formats match locale

-#### AC4: Language Persistence
-- Given user has selected a language
-- When user navigates to different pages
-- Then selected language persists across all pages
+And selected language persists across all pages
-- And language preference is stored in browser (localStorage or cookie)
+And language preference is stored in browser (localStorage or cookie) And new users see website defaulting to Estonian (EST) And user can change language at any time

-#### AC5: Default Language
-- Given new user visits website
-- When user has not selected a language
-- Then website defaults to Estonian (EST)
-- And user can change language at any time

 ---